logo

 And because that’s a lot of preciseness, let’s add an exploding recall in there to spice things up. (sliding into a perfect tuck sit in front of course-more preciseness!)

 I’m structuring this class so that it can be a foundation skill for many different sports.
-ACK open and utility, FCI obedience, French and Mondio ring and IGP all have position changes in some form.
+AKC open and utility, FCI obedience, French and Mondio ring and IGP all have position changes in some form.
 I’m expecting students to know the rules of their own sports, and to come in with an idea of what is expected, sports specific, as judging varies.

 So, a couple reality checks.
 Realistically it takes more than 6 weeks to get good position changes, and a good front position from the recall.
 I’m expecting students to come in with a variety of experience, from brand new to wanting to polish up what they already have.
 The dogs also have to have the conditioning, the strength and the fitness level to do what the student wants them to do.
 Dogs should be over 6 months old at bare minimum, and handlers should have an idea of luring and shaping training methods.
+It is strongly recommened that you have taken Crucial Concepts of Competition to get a sense of my teaching style and what I expect you to already know, training wise.

 Teaching Approach